 Will the Boston Band bother my baby’s eczema?
 Can we still use ointment?
 Your clinician will do their best to keep the helmet from exacerbating any areas of eczema.
 Ointments can usually still be used, but be sure you give the ointment time to soak in before putting on the helmet.
 In some cases, the helmet keeps the baby from scratching their skin and the eczema actually improves.

 Is the Boston Band heavy?
 No. The Boston Band is a lightweight helmet designed to be easy on a baby’s neck muscles.
-A Boston Band typically weighs less than 8 ounces.
+A Boston Band typically weighs about 9 ounces.